Celts and Romans go head-to-head this May half term at Fishbourne Roman Palace

 More information

-Activities are included with general admission.
+Activities are £2 per child plus admission.
 Admission includes access to the whole site, allowing visitors to marvel at the magnificent mosaics, explore its history and view hundreds of items which were excavated when the site was discovered in the 1960s.

 Activities form part of Chichester Roman Week, which celebrates Chichester’s rich Roman heritage with a series of district-wide events designed to engage visitors of all ages.